ayomideEnoch/q-a-app/README.md

 ### In a different environment or if you were given more time, what will you do differently?
 ```
 An admin page where list of users that took the test with their score details would have been created.
-The admin would be able to create new questions, edit existing questions and delete existing questions if I had more time.
+The admin would be able to create new questions, edit existing questions and delete existing questions if I had more time
 ```

 ### Host app on a platform like Heroku, Netlify and share a test link with us